Hi Wendy and fellow travellers,

 By this time, I was 80 and decided I was over long-haul flights and my solo travelling days were over.

-In 2018 my daughter gave me a lovely surprise and asked if I would like to come to China with her.
+In 2018 my daughter gave me a lovely surprise.
+She asked me if I would like to come to China with her.
 After all these years I was finally getting to see China!

 We went on Wendy Wu’s Wonders of China tour and I enjoyed every minute.
 I was determined to climb The Great Wall and we went to the Juyong Pass.
-I made up my mind to make it to the second tower and I did with lots of puffing and a few rests on the way with my daughter asking “are you sure you don’t want to go down”?
+I made up my mind to make it to the second tower, with puffing and a rests on the way.
+My daughter was even asking “are you sure you don’t want to go down”?

 By the time I got back down, my legs were like jelly, but a good strong coffee revived me.
 We loved the entombed Warriors in Xian – another long held ambition.
 Enjoyed the Yangtze cruise and finally got to see those mountains around Guilin after 30 years.

 It was great fun having our photos taken with two cormorants with a pole on our shoulders.
-We flew out of Shanghai – a lovely city, with our bags loaded with a silk doona and runner from the Silk factory, some pearls and some jade.
+We flew out of Shanghai – a lovely city.
+Our bags were loaded with a silk doona and runner from the Silk factory, some pearls and some jade.
 Lovely mementos to add to our memories of a most enjoyable trip.

 Everything ran very smoothly thanks to our lovely guide Alice, who was so friendly and capable.